 Today we’ll learn to draw a bit more sophisticated lineplots that display multiple lines.
-We’ll provide examples leveraging the two popular Python Data Visualization libraries: Matplotlib and Seaborn.
+We’ll provide examples leveraging the two popular Python Data Visualization libraries: Seaborn and Matplotlib.

 import matplotlib.pyplot as plt